tteeoo/rco/README.md

 You may need to add `~/.cargo/bin/` to your `PATH` variable in your shell's rc file; this is so you can run `rco` in your shell without specifying the binary's filepath.

-To uninstall rco when installed by building from source (not via AUR) run the uninstall.sh script
+To uninstall rco when installed by building from source (not via AUR) run the `scripts/uninstall.sh` script

 # Usage